brucek/trolly/README.md

 ## Webpack tasks

-`webpack` - Build a non-mnified version if the code
+`webpack` - Build a non-mnified version of the code

 ## Customizing

 This boilerplate is easily customizable.
-Add your dependencies to the package.json file
+Add your dependencies to the package.json file, and adjsut the `webpack` section inside the `karma.config.js` after your own needs.

+Do not set anything inside the `webpack.config`.
+Everything are maintained by `karma`.

 [![Coverage Status](https://coveralls.io/repos/Kflash/trolly/badge.svg?branch=master&service=github)](https://coveralls.io/github/Kflash/trolly?branch=master)